elchininet/home-assistant-query-selector/README.md

 ### Note

->The `selector` property used in the library uses behind the secenes the [buildAsyncSelector] utility from [shadow-dom-selector], which is highly inspired in the query philosophy of [lovelace-card-mod].
+>The `selector` property used in the library uses behind the secenes the [AsyncSelector] class from [shadow-dom-selector], which is highly inspired in the query philosophy of [lovelace-card-mod].

 [Home Assistant]: https://www.home-assistant.io